open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

     return math.Exp(index * inverseFactor), nil
 ```

-Implementations should verify that their mapping function and inverse
+Implementations are expected to verify that their mapping function and
-mapping function are correct near the lowest and highest IEEE floating
+inverse mapping function are correct near the lowest and highest IEEE
-point value.
-In the Golang reference implementation, for example, the
+floating point values.
+In the Golang reference implementation, for
-above formula computes `+Inf` for the maximum-index bucket.
-In this
+example, the above formula computes `+Inf` for the maximum-index bucket.
-case, it is appropriate to subtract `1<<scale` from the index and
+In this case, it is appropriate to subtract `1<<scale` from the index
-multiply the result by `2`.
+and multiply the result by `2`.

 ```golang
     // Use this form in case the equation above computes +Inf